harsharede/eodtracker_CI/README.md

 ## Fork this repository

-+ Clone this repository to your local machine using git clone
++ Clone this repository to your local machine using git clone.
     ```
   git clone <git https url>
   ```